MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/receive-side-scaling-version-2-rssv2-.md

 Two new OIDs, [OID_GEN_RECEIVE_SCALE_PARAMETERS_V2](oid-gen-receive-scale-parameters-v2.md) and [OID_GEN_RSS_SET_INDIRECTION_TABLE_ENTRIES](oid-gen-rss-set-indirection-table-entries.md), have been introduced in RSSv2 for miniport drivers to set proper RSS capabilities and control the indirection table respectively.
 OID_GEN_RECEIVE_SCALE_PARAMETERS_V2 is a Regular OID, while OID_GEN_RSS_SET_INDIRECTION_ENTRIES is a Synchronous OID that cannot return NDIS_STATUS_PENDING.
 For more info about these OIDs, see their individual reference pages.
 For more info about Synchronous OIDs, see [Synchronous OID request interface in NDIS 6.80](synchronous-oid-request-interface-in-ndis-6-80.md).

+## RSSv2 terminology

+- RSSv2: The receive side scaling mechanism supported in Windows 10, version 1709 and later, described in this topic.
+- Scaling entity: The miniport adapter itself in Native RSS mode, or a VPort in RSSv2 mode.
+- ITE: An indirection table entry of a given scaling entity.
+The total number of ITEs per VPort cannot exceed **NumberOfIndirectionTableEntriesPerNonDefaultPFVPort** or **NumberOfIndirectionTableEntriesForDefaultVPort** in VMQ mode or 128 in the Native RSS case. **NumberOfIndirectionTableEntriesPerNonDefaultPFVPort** and **NumberOfIndirectionTableEntriesForDefaultVPort** are members of the [NDIS_NIC_SWITCH_CAPABILITIES](https://msdn.microsoft.com/library/windows/hardware/ff566583) structure.
+- Scaling mode: The per-VPort vmswitch policy which controls how its ITEs are handled at runtime.
+This can be static (no ITE moves due to load changes) or dyanmic (expansion and coalescing depending on current traffic load).
+- Queue: An underlying hardware object (queue) that backs the ITE.
+Depending on the hardware and indirection table, the configuration queue may back multiple ITEs.
+The total number of queues, including one that is used by the default queue, cannot exceed the preconfigured limit typically set by an administrator.
+- Default queue: A queue which receives packets for which the hash cannot be calculated.
+Each VPort has a default queue.
+- Primary processor: A processor specified as the **ProcessorAffinity** member of the [NDIS_NIC_SWITCH_VPORT_PARAMETERS](https://msdn.microsoft.com/library/windows/hardware/hh451597) structure during VPort creation.
+- Source CPU: The processor to which the ITE is currently mapped.
+- Target CPU: The processor to which the ITE is being re-mapped (using RSSv2).
+- Actor CPU: The processor on which RSSv2 requests are being made.

 ## Advertising RSSv2 capability in a miniport driver

 Miniport drivers advertise RSSv2 support by setting the **CapabilitiesFlags** member of the [NDIS_RECEIVE_SCALE_CAPABILITIES](https://msdn.microsoft.com/library/windows/hardware/ff567220) structure with the new *NDIS_RSS_CAPS_SUPPORTS_INDEPENDENT_ENTRY_MOVE* flag.
 This capability is required to enable RSSv2's Dynamic VMQ feature, along with the *NDIS_RECEIVE_FILTER_DYNAMIC_PROCESSOR_AFFINITY_CHANGE_SUPPORTED* flag that enables the older RSSv1 Dynamic VMQ feature for non-default VPorts (VMQs).